AI CRO

 What is a differentiation strategy?

 A differentiation strategy is the unique combination of features, functions, and benefits perceived as high-value by your target market that competitors cannot honestly claim.
-The end goal is to make the brand stand out from competitors.
-The five durable differentiations in 2026 are brand, distribution, operator skill, proprietary data, and customer relationships.
-Price and feature differentiation get copied inside 90 days.

 What's the difference between psychographic and demographic segmentation?